 Credit risk is the current or prospective risk to earnings and capital arising from an obligor's failure to meet the terms of any contract with the institution or otherwise fail to perform as agreed.
-At GBI, credit risk arises mainly from trade and commodity finance, structured finance and treasury activities.
-GBI is mainly involved in low default portfolios such as sovereigns, banks, large corporate companies and trade finance activities.
-Within the credit risk framework of GBI the counterparties are classified as per their characteristics and subsequently specific processes are applied to effectively cope with credit risks.
-All business flows implying credit risk are routed via the CD that in turn is subdivided into separate teams responsible for assessing and managing credit risks pertinent to corporate counterparties, financial institutions and sovereigns.
+At GBI, credit risk arises mainly from trade and commodity finance, corporate lending and the holding of securities in the banking book.
+GBI is predominantly involved in low-default portfolios such as sovereigns, banks, large corporates and trade finance activities.
+Within the credit risk framework of GBI, the counterparties are classified as per their characteristics and as a result, specific processes are applied to cope with credit risks effectively.
+All business flows implying credit risk pass through the CD, from where they are subdivided into separate teams responsible for assessing and managing credit risks pertinent to corporate counterparties, financial institutions and sovereigns.
 The aggregation of business flows in the CD allows adequate evaluation of the global balance of risks and exposures.